fathzer/plugin-loader/README.md

 It requires java 11+.
 Nevertheless, a variant of this library is available for Java 8 users.
 They have to use the 'jdk8' [maven classifier](https://www.baeldung.com/maven-artifact-classifiers#bd-3-consuming-jar-artifact-of-a-specific-java-version) in their dependency.
 Only the com.fathzer.plugin.loader.utils.AbstractPluginDownloader class is not available in this variant.

-## How to use the plugin loader with jar files
+## How to load plugins from jar files

 ### First define an interface for your plugin.